romantao/openlpc-USB_Bootloader/README.md

 To flash, hold down the bootloader entry button while plugging into USB or hitting the reset button.
 A USB drive should appear.

-Copy your new firmware.bin over the top of the existeing firmware.bin from the command line:
+Copy your new firmware.bin over the top of the existing firmware.bin from the command line:

   $ cp newfirmware.bin /Volumes/LPC1759/firmware.bin